Research

 This research was conducted by Shu Ito from Nagoya University and Kiyomasa Watanabe, Yuki Takemura and Satoru Sakakibara from the National Institute for Fusion Science (NIFS), in collaboration with Sadao Masamune from Chubu University.

-This research result was published in Nuclear Fusion, a journal of the International Atomic Energy Agency, on April 17, 2023.
+This research result was published on April 17, 2023 in Nuclear Fusion, a journal on controlled thermonuclear fusion by the International Atomic Energy Agency.

 Publication